deNBI/cloud-user-docs/wiki/Compute_Center/Bielefeld.md

 The cebitec network is a non-public _external_ network, that can only be used from the Bielefeld university LAN.
 However, since this network represents a non-public ip address range, it is possible to have more than one in use at the same time.
-The access is limited to ssh, http and https.
-Access to the world is only possible using the CeBiTec Proxy and only for http, https, and ftp.
+The access is limited to SSH, HTTP and HTTPS.
+Access to the world is only possible using the CeBiTec Proxy and only for HTTP, HTTPS and FTP.

 ```
 export http_proxy=proxy.cebitec.uni-bielefeld.de:3128